vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-Framework7-Firestore-FontAwesome/README.md

 ```
 This will switch your config.xml file to production mode, build the app bundle to `www` using Webpack and run `cordova build` for you.

-Then you can run Cordova / PhoneGap like `phonegap serve` or `cordova run ios`
+`phonegap serve` or `cordova run ios`

-Now you can use the PhoneGap developer app or browser to view your app.
+Now you can use the PhoneGap Developer App or browser to view your app.

 ## Repo's used
 - [framework7-react-app-template](https://github.com/bencompton/framework7-react-app-template)